Learn the story of scientist using spider silk DNA to develop stronger parachute cord, bullet proof vests, and medical sutures. (1hour)

 Most of the events are free, though some require pre-registration.
 All give park visitors deeper insight into the natural world.
 Call the park office for more information.

 Join a park ranger for a trek along the Ledge Spring Trail.
 This strenuous trail will be sure to give you the workout you've been looking for while learning more about Pilot Mountain along the way.
-We may even get the chance to see some rock climbers in action as we meander along the base of the clif.
+We may even get the chance to see some rock climbers in action.
 (2.5 miles/1.5 hours)

 Pilot Mountain State Park